Research

 The Chen group is working to further develop the above two computational methods and apply them to a variety of organic systems under pressure.

-Check out this talk Bo gave in 2022 on pericyclic reactions studied by XP-PCM. link
+Check out the talks Bo gave on pericyclic reactions studied by XP-PCM in 2022 link, and in 2023 link.

 Nanothread Chemistry and Physics